veraci0us/practicum/README.md

 ## Automated Tests

 ### Quick Description
-This repository contains automated tests for verifying the functionality of [XYZ Bank](https://www.globalsqa.com/angularJs-protractor/BankingProject/#/) site's manager pager.
+This repository contains automated UI tests for verifying the functionality of [XYZ Bank](https://www.globalsqa.com/angularJs-protractor/BankingProject/#/) site and API tests.
 The tests are written in Python using pytest and utilize Allure for test reporting.

 ### Installation
 Follow these steps to set up your environment and install the necessary dependencies locally.